March 20, 2018

 If you’ve ever heard of supply chain management, you might be wondering exactly what it is and how it fits into other areas of business.
-To find out the answer, we recently sat down with Dr. Cynthia Kalina-Kaminsky, the president of Process & Strategy Solutions, who gave us some great insights into supply chains and how they impact the economy.
+To find out the answer, we recently sat down with Dr. Cynthia Kalina-Kaminsky.
+She’s the president of Process & Strategy Solutions, and she gave us some great insights into supply chains and how they impact the economy.

 Here’s what she had to say about working in supply chain management.